-To me, the best part of the Midway is its docents, many of them military retirees who served on the Midway or other aircraft carriers.
-When you hear about what it took to get an airplane into the air,... it's an account from someone who was actually involved.
+The best part of the Midway are its docents: Many of them are military retirees who served on the Midway or other aircraft carriers.
+When you hear about what it took to get an airplane into the air, it's an account from someone who was involved.

 03 of 13

 Explore Balboa Park

 Initially built for temporary use during the 1915-16 Panama-California Exposition, Balboa Park became the city's most-loved park.
 It boasts buildings beautiful enough to be considered attractions in themselves, especially if you're a photographer.
 Trees, lawns, and fountains surround them, but that's only the beginning.

 Families and individuals of all ages and interests can likely find something to enjoy at Balboa Park.
 In Balboa Park, you can take a walk, ride a bike, see a Shakespeare play, ride a carousel, or go to the San Diego Zoo.
 With eight gardens and 15 museums to choose from, you could be busy here for days.

 Check Out Coronado Island

 Coronado isn't an island but a peninsula—a fact that doesn't get in the way of the name most people use for it.
 Whatever you call it, it's a narrow strip of land between the San Diego Bay and the Pacific Ocean, barely a few blocks wide.